helix-editor/helix/book/src/usage/modal-editing-basics.md

 will be deleted.

 The deleted section will be saved to Helix's default clipboard.
 This is more commonly known as the default *register*.
-These are discussed in more detail at TODO.
+Registers are disussed in detail in the [Registers](./registers.md) chapter.

 ## Pasting and Copying Text